 The proposed school would replace an existing school (Copsewood School) which is currently split over two separate sites in Coventry.
-There are 125 pupils in these existing schools and the applicant predicts that the new school will have 150 pupils, with some allowance for a modest level of expansion (the school that has been designed would have a maximum capacity of 200 pupils).
 The main catchment areas for the existing schools are Kenilworth, Leamington, Baginton and Coventry.

 The application comprises a revised scheme following the grant of planning permission for a school on the adjacent site to the east.
 The following are the key differences between these revised proposals and that approved scheme: